Indiana vs. Miami (FL) Predictions & Picks - Women's NCAA Tournament Second Round

 Indiana Performance Insights

-- The Hoosiers outscore opponents by 19.5 points per game (scoring 81.3 points per game to rank sixth in college basketball while allowing 61.8 per outing to rank 103rd in college basketball) and have a +605 scoring differential overall.
+- The Hoosiers have a +605 scoring differential, topping opponents by 19.5 points per game.
+They're putting up 81.3 points per game to rank sixth in college basketball and are allowing 61.8 per outing to rank 103rd in college basketball.

-- Offensively, the Hoosiers have played better in home games this season, putting up 81.9 points per game, compared to 78.5 per game away from home.
+- The Hoosiers are scoring 81.9 points per game when playing at home.
+On the road, they are averaging 78.5 points per contest.

-- Indiana is giving up 55.8 points per game this season in home games, which is 10 fewer points than it is allowing in away games (65.8).
+- Indiana is ceding 55.8 points per game this year when playing at home, which is 10.0 fewer points than it is allowing on the road (65.8).

-- The Hoosiers' offense has been less effective over their last 10 games, scoring 79.8 points a contest compared to the 81.3 they've averaged this year.

 © 2023 Data Skrive.
 All rights reserved.